Most practices are usually held at one of the elementary schools or at Crandall field. Practice fields are chosen by the coach.

 We have asked the coaches to limit practices to one for each team.
 So in theory your child would practice one day with the recreational team and one day with the competitive team.

-CYSA recreational league takes place on Saturday mornings and Sunday afternoons.
+CYSA recreational league takes place on Saturday mornings.
 The league will play both days of the weekend some weekends and only on Saturday on others (unless there are rain outs).
 The competitive teams usually only play once during the weekend.

 There is no doubt that conflicts will occur.
 The registrar will spread the competitive children out evenly across the league(s).
 As such, when a conflict in the schedule occurs ALL of the competitive players will be away at the competitive game and the recreational league teams ALL will be short those players and play with the recreational players only.